Skip to main content

 How to Make Sure it Works?

-If everything went successfully, you should now be able to open Docker and see the fortytwo-relay-setup or fortytwo-relay-setup-main process running (depending on how you got the repository).
+If everything went successfully, you should now be able to open Docker application and see the fortytwo-relay-setup process running.
 If you unwrap it and go to fortytwo-relay container, you can see the logging of the node running successfully.
 The node periodically tests its health and reports on your relay address status, like in this example:

 fortytwo-relay | UTC 20XX-XX-25 14:25:14.520081 INFO Check health